Akarshjha03/Mastering-nodejs/10.Middleware/Readme.md

 # Middlewares

+### Install Nodemon
+This continiously checks code for any changes, and restarts the server with updated code automatically

+npm install nodemon

+script { start : nodemon index.js }

 ### 🛑 First, What is Middleware?

 Think of middleware as a checkpoint between the client request and the final response.